How to Become Communication Engineer

 1. Knowledge of the field

 Communication Engineering is a vast field that covers many different areas of study.
-A communication engineer could work in fields ranging from media and telecommunications to computer networks.
+A communication engineer could work in media and telecommunications to computer networks.

-In order to become a successful communications engineer, you need to have both theoretical knowledge and practical skills.
+To become a successful communications engineer, you must have theoretical and practical knowledge.
 You need to know what your job entails and how to do it effectively.

 1. Problem-solving skills